Optimizory/vrest-ng-cli/README.md

                     e.g. -T=3 will wait for 3 seconds for response
 -N, --env         : Provide the environment name to initialize the global
                     variables.
 By default environment `Default` is used.
+--token           : Provide the authentication token to store the test
+                    run results on vREST NG Dashboard Service.
+--record          : If this argument is `true`, then the runner will
--S, --nosslcheck  : If this argument is `true`, vRUNNER will process all
-                    requests, without Secure Certificate Check.
+                    record and store the test run results in vREST NG Dashboard Service.     [boolean] [default: false] -S, --nosslcheck  : If this argument is `true`, vRUNNER will process all requests, without Secure Certificate Check.
 By default Secure Certificate Check is enabled.
 This option is useful